SublimeText/LaTeXTools/README.markdown

 Recent versions of MikTeX add themselves to your path automatically, but in case the build system does not work, that's the first thing to check.
 TeXlive can also add itself to your path.

-Finally, you **must** check the file `LaTeX.sublime-build` in the directory in which you unzipped the LaTeXTools plugin to make sure that the configuration reflects your preferred TeX distribution.
-Open the file and scroll down to the section beginning with the keyword "windows".
-You will see that there are two blocks of settings for the "cmd" and "path" keywords; by default, the MikTeX one is active, and the TeXlive one is commented out.
-If you use MikTeX, you don't need to change anything: congratulations, you are done!
+Finally, edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
+Open the file and scroll down to the  section titled "Platform settings."
+Look at the block for your OS, namely `"osx"`.
+Within that block, verify that the `"texpath"` setting is correct.
+Then, scroll down to the section called "Build engine Settings", in the block called `"builder_settings"`, subblock `"windows"`: set the `"distro"` option to either `"miktex"` or `"texlive"`, as needed.

-If instead you use TeXlive, comment out the lines between the comments `*** BEGIN MikTeX 2009 ***` and `*** END MikTeX 2009 ***`, and uncomment the lines between the comments `*** BEGIN TeXlive 2011 ***` and `*** END TeXlive 2011 ***`.
-Do *not* uncomment the `BEGIN`/`END` lines themselves---just the lines between them.
-Now you are really done!
-(The dates "2009" and "2011" are only indicative.)

 TeXlive has one main advantage over MikTeX: it supports file names and paths with spaces.
 Furthermore, it is easier to change the compilation engine from the default, `pdflatex`, to e.g. `xelatex`: see below for details.